KrSerhiy/swift-variance/VarianceOfTypesInSwift.md

 **Variance of generics in Swift**

 Under generics, I mean generic enumerations, structures or classes.
-Let’s look at the code example, to realize variance of generics in swift (here we have the example with using a generic class, but with structures and enumerations behavior is the same):
+Let’s look at the code example, to realize variance of generics in swift (in this example a generic class are used, but with structures and enumerations behavior is the same):

 [](CustomGenericsVariance.playground)